The Complete Guide on Cell Tower Rental Lease Rates

-17. Utility And Access Easements
+17. Utility and Access Easements

-18. How “Desperate” Do The Property Owners Appear
+18. How “Desperate” Do the Property Owners Appear

-19. How Sophisticated Is The Landlord
+19. How Sophisticated is the Landlord

-Site Acquisition Specialists are cautious around more sophisticated property owners because they do not want to offend him with statements or offers that may be summarily rejected.
-Every statement and offers are well thought out and has facts and data to support the Site Acquisition Specialist’s claims in case he/she is challenged by the sophisticated landlords.
+Site acquisition specialists are cautious around more sophisticated property owners because they do not want to offend him with statements or offers that may be summarily rejected.
+Every statement and offers are well thought out and has facts and data to support the site acquisition specialist claims in case he/she is challenged by the sophisticated landlords.
 In the world of wireless leasing, property owners who are lawyers, commercial real estate owners of large buildings or multi-buildings, corporations, and government entities are presumed to be “sophisticated” unless the are proven to be otherwise later.
 This group of people tend to have representation by real estate lawyers (who almost always lack technical skills in RF engineering) or industry-insiders with RF engineering, architectural, and leasing experience (CellWaves personnel).
 When this happens, the lease terms and rent rate offers tend to be more realistic at the beginning (instead of being “low-balled”) and the lease terms tend to be highly negotiated.
 Carriers have come to expect and accept this over the years, and have built in extra months of negotiations into their scheduling when the property owners are represented.
-Being represented by qualified technical lawyers or experienced industry-insiders almost always assure that property owners get the best cell phone tower rent rates and non-financial terms possible when compared to unrepresented landlords.
+Being represented by qualified technical lawyers or experienced industry-insiders almost always assure that property owners get the best cell tower rent rates and non-financial terms possible when compared to unrepresented landlords.

 20. Chemistry Between Site Acquisition Agent and Landlord

 It is human nature that when people like each other, they tend to cooperate and help each other.
 The same goes with negotiations.
 The site acquisition specialists are compensated based on how low they can convince property owners to agree to the rent amount, but one transaction won’t make or break them.
 They are still susceptible to human emotions of liking someone and wanting the most for them, or disliking someone and want the least for them.
 (Link to Image)

 From an insider perspective, site acquisition specialists categorize landlords in the following groups and their actions over the course of thousands of leases can be seen as follows:

-A. Know it all: Some landlords are viewed as a know it all but (and almost always they do not).
+A. Know it all: Some landlords are viewed as a know-it-all but (and almost always they do not).
 Site acquisition specialists do not like this group because they waste a lot of time expounding on what they know to impress others.
-What they say usually is not current, or incorrect.
+What they say usually is not current or incorrect.
 But all site acquisition specialists are taught to listen but not engage.
 Action: Offer low rent.

 B. The Uninformed: The elderly or helpless “little old ladies” fall into this category.
 Action: Offer medium rent as they will not negotiate.